Abrar-ios/SwiftDesignPatterns/README.md

      Here caller don't need complete implementation of type just a super class or protocol thus we can eliminate dependencies between the implementation types and callers.
 #### Challenges.
      * The factory method is limited to types that share a common protocol or super class.
-You must not enforce protocol conferments to types that have different responsibilites just for sake of factory method design pattern
+You must not enforce protocol conferments to types that have different responsibilites just for sake of factory method design pattern.